Juan d'Ors: Biography

 For two years, he fulfilled a giant musical work, producing, adapting and transforming more than thirty songs assembled in two main blocks “Tiempos” and “Latidos”.
 Nearly at the same time he recorded more than forty instrumental pieces on his own voice – "Tic – tac; bom – bom" –, which he wishes to perform with a chamber orchestra.

-Even Juan d´Ors focuses his recent work as a singer, composer, arranger and producer, he never gives up his literary activity neither as an actor.
-He is almost always accompanied by a band of six multi-skilled and interchangeable musicians.
+Currently, d´Ors works in the arts as a singer, composer, arranger and producer, while also maintaining work in the literary and performing mediums.

 His current interests concentrate on videoclip: the first and second were made together with the producer Javier Cano, the third with the photographer Ignacio Cerezo and the fourth one, a jingle-soundtrack with the firm Posovisual.
 Also Juan d´Ors would like to contribute to the future creation of a permanent live cultural space in Spain.

 From a musical point of view, 2014 has been an important year for Juan d´Ors.
 In June he fulfilled 32 versions recordings of The Beatles at Galileo Galilei Concert Hall in Madrid.
 The works featured by a very pure sound, in acoustic and minimalist format, in the singer – songwriter style, paying special care to the dynamics.
 Together with Diana Valencia, Daniel Saavedra, Javier Simón and William Carreazo, the video can be watched in two parts in its own video channel.
 In September, Flamenco making – of and videoclip are published.
 His fifth work being a personal tribute to the 50th anniversary of Los Brincos.
 It was filmed in Cádiz, with Urban Sketchers from different groups.
 The film has its own official web in Facebook and soon it will take part at Musiclip festival (Barcelona/Bogotá) contest in 2015.